casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 7. `--session-arg "json_schema:string=''"`

    An empty JSON string, as the contract has awareness of the CEP-78 JSON schema.
-Using the custom validated modality would require passing through a valid JSON schema for your custom metadata.
+Using the custom-validated modality would require passing through a valid JSON schema for your custom metadata.

 8. `--session-arg "identifier_mode:u8='0'"`